Having access to the airwaves is a privilege and requires that everyone lend a hand to keep the station running!

 Here are the On-Going Responsibilities of a KBOO Programmer:

 1.)
-Keep your contact information up to date in VicNet and with your Staff Point Person.
+Keep your contact information up to date in KBOO's volunteer management system (Galaxy).

 2.)
 Communicate with your Staff Point Person as needed.

-- This means that you return emails as needed and keep them informed if you are unable to fulfill your obligations
+- This means that you can keep them informed if you are unable to fulfill your obligations.

 - i.e. If you are sick and unable to produce your upcoming show, inform the PAD/PD as soon as possible, so they can find a substitution.